NicholasPiano/transactino/wotan/apps/transactino/templates/index.html.md

 ## Transaction Report

-A transaction report monitors the blockchain for transaction outputs that match its requirements.
+A `TransactionReport` monitors the blockchain for transaction outputs that match its requirements.
 A single address to watch must be specified, along with upper and lower bounds, or alternatively an exact value, for the integer output in Satoshi.
 A successful match will yield TransactionMatch objects.

 ### transaction_report get

-`transaction_report get (inactive)` returns details about transaction reports on the account.
+`transaction_report get (inactive)` returns details about `TransactionReport` objects on the account.
 The `inactive` flag will return inactive transaction reports.
 Use the `activate` method to set the active status of a transaction report to add or remove it.

 Parameter | Description
 --------- | -----------